Do you raise your own pigs?

 We have learned when processing pigs that they have lines where bonier sections end and meatier sections start.
 You’ll learn through processing a few that if you follow those lines (in most cases) you’ll get the proper cut.

 Look at the shoulder and see if you can identify the line where the meatier section stops, and the bonier section begins.

 Then you simply use your sharp knife and cut down that line.
 The meatier part, again, is your Boston butt.
 While the slimmer section of the shoulder will be your pork picnic.
 I use this for barbecue, but you can use it for sausage or in stews too.

 Now, the middle section is where you are going to get a lot of different cuts of meat.
 Let’s begin at the top part of the middle section.

 First, you’ll have the loin in the top section.
-Your pig will be divided in two at this point, so you should have two sides.
+Your pig will be divided into 2 at this point, so you should have 2 sides.
 This will be identical on both sides.
 The upper portion of the middle (where the ribs are located) is where you will locate your pork loins.

 Finally, you’ll have the belly section left.
-You’ll want to cut this into manageable sizes, so you can cure this and make delicious, homemade bacon.
+You’ll have to cut this into manageable sizes, so you can cure this and make delicious, homemade bacon.